AndreiChernovJr/British-Airways-customer-experience-review/readme.md

 ## Introduction

 This project was undertaken as part of a virtual internship provided by Forage in collaboration with British Airways.
-The primary objectives of this project were to scrape and analyze customer reviews from the British Airways website.
+The primary objectives of this project were to scrape and analyze customer reviews from the https://www.airlinequality.com website.
 The analysis aimed to uncover insights using data analysis and Natural Language Processing (NLP) techniques.

 ## Project Stack